devlarabar/liars-dice/README.md

 When the game reaches two players with only one die each, they bid instead on the sum of both faces.

 ### :memo: Progress & to-do
-- add an end-game event
+- add an end-game event (to start new game)
 - change the game when there are 2 players with 1 die each remaining
 - implement the 'exact' rule ()
 - would like to improve the layout
 - need to make the layout responsive to all screen sizes
-- fix bug: game over event when player one runs out of dice not working properly

 ### :computer: Try a demo!
 Please enjoy a live demo of the project <a href="https://devlarabar.github.io/liars-dice/">here</a>!